والأداء أنواع كامل و قاصر و ما هو شبيه بالقضاء

 | 8 | ✖️ | ✖️ | ✓ | Pay ½ diyah then qiṣāṣ | Same as above |

-The ruling of the case depends on whether the injury has recovered or not, i.e. if the hand was cut and the injury recovers, then the subsequent killing will be treated as a separate crime.
-Therefore, the normal punishment as per sharīʿah will be ordained.
-As for the case where the injury does not recover, then it is less clear-cut and may be deemed as though it is one continuous crime.
+The ruling depends on whether the injury has healed: if the hand was cut and the injury healed, the subsequent killing is treated as a separate crime, and the normal punishment under sharīʿah is ordained.
+Where the injury has not healed, the case is less clear-cut and may be reckoned as a single continuous crime.

 لا يضمن المثلي بالقيمة إذا انقطع المثل إلا يوم الخصومة

-An item gets damaged at the hands of another.
+An item is damaged at the hands of another.
 The item has been damaged or destroyed, and a similar item cannot be bought in the markets.
-According to Imām Abū Ḥanīfah the item must be paid at its market value on the day the judge decides there should be compensation.
-Whereas according to Imām Abū Yūsuf, the market value of the item on the day the item was taken should be paid.
-According to Imām Muḥammad, the market value of the item should be paid at the time when the item ceases to be traded, and therefore cannot be bought any more.
+Imām Abū Ḥanīfah holds that the item should be paid at its market value on the day the judge passes the ruling.
+Imām Abū Yūsuf holds that the market value on the day the item was taken should be paid.
+Imām Muḥammad holds that the market value should be paid at the time when the item ceases to be traded, after which it can no longer be bought.

-Imām Abū Ḥanīfah holds that as long as judgement has not passed, it may be possible to buy an equivalent of the item.
-This is better, as to give a likeness of the item is preferred over giving its monetary equivalent.
-However, as soon as the judge passes a ruling that the item must be compensated, it is necessary for the owner of the item to seek damages immediately, and it is at this moment where, as there is no equivalent, the market value of the item is paid.
-This is therefore the market value of the item on the day the ruling was passed by the judge.
+Imām Abū Ḥanīfah's reasoning: as long as judgement has not passed, an equivalent of the item may still be available for purchase.
+A like of the item is preferred over its monetary equivalent.
+Once the judge rules that the item must be compensated, the owner must seek damages without delay; at that moment, no equivalent being available, the market value of the item is paid.
+The relevant value, accordingly, is the market value on the day of the ruling.

 و قلنا جميعا المنافع لا تضمن بالإتلاف و القصاص لا يضمن بقتل القاتل و ملك النكاح لا يضمن بالشهادة بالطلاق بعد الدخول